 Hello.
 I’m Mary Catchur; I’m the owner of Marimark Mortgage.
 Today I want to talk to you about the various low down payment options for mortgage programs.
 There are FHA products and there are also conventional products.

 I’ll talk first about FHA.
 It’s probably one of the most well-known products for its low down payment option.
 It allows buyers to purchase with 3.5% down.
 However, a lot of people don’t realize there are actually conventional products that also even allow you to buy with even 3% or 5% down.
-Many people still think of a conventional loan as requiring 20% down, but that’s no longer the case.
+Many still think of a conventional loan as requiring 20% down, but that’s no longer true.

 Credit Score and Debt-To-Income Ratio